 The scope of this page is hearing screening for children ages 0-6 months of age.
-Newborn screening is but one part of a comprehensive Early Hearing Detection and Intervention (EHDI) program of service.
+Newborn hearing screening is but one part of a comprehensive Early Hearing Detection and Intervention (EHDI) program of service.

 Newborn hearing screening is the standard of care in hospitals nationwide.
 The primary purpose of newborn hearing screening is to identify newborns who are likely to have hearing loss and who require further evaluation.
 A secondary objective is to identify newborns with medical conditions that

 Passing a screening does not mean that a child has normal hearing across the frequency range.
-Because minimal and frequency-specific hearing losses are not targeted by newborn hearing screening programs, newborns with these losses may pass a hearing screen.
+Because minimal and frequency-specific hearing losses are not targeted by newborn hearing screening programs, newborns with these losses may pass a hearing screening.
 Because these losses have the

-The content of this Portal page is based on ASHA's Expert Panel Recommendations on Newborn Hearing Screening.
+ASHA's Expert Panel Recommendations on Newborn Hearing Screening.